-POLICY: Verification of Receipt of the MSN Online Student Handbook
+POLICY: Verification of Receipt of the MSN Student Handbook

-PURPOSE: This statement is used to verify that all students have been in receipt of the MSN Online
+PURPOSE: This statement is used to verify that all students have been in receipt of the MSN Student

-Student Handbook and have had all questions or concerns addressed.
+Handbook and have had all questions or concerns addressed.

-Verification of Receipt of the MSN Online Student Handbook
+PROCEDURE: Verification of Receipt of the MSN Student Handbook

-The MSN FNP Online Student Handbook will be distributed through the online MSN FNP Student Resource Room.
-Any questions or concerns that arise when reading the handbook should be submitted to a faculty member in the MSN FNP Program or to the MSN FNP Program Coordinator.
+The MSN Student Handbook will be distributed through the online MSN Student Resource Room.
+Any questions or concerns that arise when reading the handbook should be submitted to a faculty member in the Master of Science in Nursing Program or to the Master of Science in Nursing Program Coordinator.
 Each course the student will post a statement in the designated area of the course room stating that they have read the handbook and all questions have been answered to the student's satisfaction.